-- · Consider a change of program. - Repeat the same course, which will result in only the highest grade earned being calculated in the cumulative average. - Student may be advised to take a pre-approved course at another institution outside Johnson & Wales University.
+- Consider a change of program. - Repeat the same course, which will result in only the highest grade earned being calculated in the cumulative average.

+Student may be advised to take a pre-approved course at another institution outside Johnson & Wales University.
 The original grade will remain on the student's transcript, but will be excluded from the cumulative average.

 Students opting to repeat the course will be encouraged to attend content tutoring.
-Visit the Academic Success Center on the Providence Campus or the Academic & Career Excellence Center on the Charlotte Campus or information on tutoring services.
+Visit the Academic Success Center on the Providence Campus or on the Charlotte Campus or information on tutoring services.